July 28th, 2011

 FORSAN — School trustees here will discuss personnel issues when they hold a short meeting at 7 p.m.
 Thursday in the administration wing board room.

 Administrators will recommend a new district technology director and fifth grade math teacher to trustees during the meeting.

 Shawn McVicars, who has been technology director at Buena Vista Independent School District the past six years, is on tap to replace Bob Fishback, who recently died after a three-year battle with cancer.

 The Big Spring Police Department reported the following activity between 7 a.m.
-Monday and 7 a.m. today:
+Tuesday and 7 a.m. today:

 The Howard County Sheriffâ€™s Office reported the following activity: